The Global Scale of Human Trafficking

 Human slavery is the 2nd largest organised criminal underworld, on earth.

 The UN has reported that some trafficking groups are now switching from drugs to humans, in a bid to avoid risk and make an even larger illegal profit (The UN Office on Drugs and Crime).

-- Profits from human trafficking are estimated by the International Labour Organisation (ILO) to be $150 billion annually.
+Profits from human trafficking are estimated by the International Labour Organisation (ILO) to be

-- The 2015 Global Slavery Index estimates that there are 45.8 million people in modern slavery globally.
+The 2015 Global Slavery Index estimates the number of people in modern slavery is almost

 WHAT IS SEX TRAFFICKING?

 “The illegal trade of human beings, through abduction, the use or threat of force, deception, fraud or sale for the purposes of sexual exploitation or forced labour, servitude or slavery.”

 Lakshmi lives in a remote village.
 Lakshmi is 9 years old and has 5 younger siblings.
 She is a day’s walk from the nearest town.
 Her parents are rice farmers.
 They are very poor and spend what little money they have on alcohol.
 Lakshmi and her family barely have enough to eat.
 There is no school in Lakshmi’s village.
 She walks for 2 hours each day to go to school.
 Lakshmi enjoys studying, but is forced to drop out of school by her parents who pressure her to take up working in the rice fields.

 Lakshmi is deeply saddened by the poverty that she and her family live in each day.

 One day, a beautiful elder named Didi comes to visit Lakshmi and her family.
 Didi is dressed in expensive clothes and jewellery.
 She offers to take Lakshmi to a neighbouring country where she can have a good job and earn enough money for the family to keep them out of poverty.
 Didi offers the family a cash advance for Lakshmi.